neronatac/DragonCrack/README.md

 ### V4 - Optimised AXI design
 AXI part of DES IP is optimised, using less resources.
 29 workers are implemented now, still at 100 MHz.

+### V5 - Fix part of the key
+A part of the key is constant and exhaust is done on variable part from 0x00... to 0xFF...

 ## Requirements